Cowlitz County Transfer on Death Deed Form

 Are these forms guaranteed to be recordable in Cowlitz County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Cowlitz County that you need to transfer you would only need to order our forms once for all of your properties in Cowlitz County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Cowlitz County you only need to order once.

 Real estate owners in Washington have an estate planning option: the transfer on death deed (TODD).
 Find the full text in the Revised Statutes of Washington at Chapter 64.80.